graalvm/container/README.md

 | truffleruby  | A size compact GraalVM Community container image with the Ruby runtime.
 It uses a standalone build of [TruffleRuby](https://github.com/oracle/truffleruby/releases). | RPM-based<sup>1</sup> |
 | nodejs       | A size compact GraalVM Community container image with the [Node.js runtime](https://www.graalvm.org/reference-manual/js/NodeJS/).                          | RPM-based<sup>1</sup> |

 **1**: RPM-based GraalVM Community container images are based on GraalVM components RPMs that are available for Oracle Linux 7 and Oracle Linux 8.
-Similar to any other available packages, you can install these packages using `yum` on Oracle Linux 7 or `microdnf` on the Oracle Linux 8 based images.
+Similar to any other available packages, you can install these components using `yum` on Oracle Linux 7 or `microdnf` on the Oracle Linux 8 based images.

 The images are tagged with the format `ghcr.io/graalvm/IMAGE_NAME:version`.
 The version tag defines the level of specificity.